elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id01]: #check-recognizer-01
 #### Check Recognizer (01)
+Use "Check Recognizer" command to check **recognizer** of Voice Recognition Module.
 **Format:**
 | AA | 02 | 01 | 0A |
 **Return:**